gruntwork-io/docs/docs/2.0/docs/library/guides/integrate-tfc.md

 #### Use TFC with Terragrunt

-Alternatively, you can use both `infrastructure-modules` and `infrastructure-live` repositories as described above, storing the wrapper modules in `infrastructure-modules`, and using `infrastructure-live` and Terragrunt for deployments.
+Alternatively, you can use both `infrastructure-catalog` and `infrastructure-live` repositories as described above, storing the wrapper modules in `infrastructure-catalog`, and using `infrastructure-live` and Terragrunt for deployments.
 In this approach, TFC is used as a [remote backend](https://www.terraform.io/docs/backends/types/remote.html) for Terraform.
 You use Terragrunt to run deployments from the CLI, which in turn invokes Terraform on the TFC backend.
 The TFC UI is used for audit and tracking capabilities, but not for executing Terraform runs.